-William E. Perry and I are working on our second book together, called "Testing Dirty Systems."
+William E. Perry and I have published our second book together, called "Testing Dirty Systems."
 We define a dirty system as one that may lack any of the following:

 1. Complete documentation